LearnersGuild/guide/Game_Manual/Challenge.md

 So how do you find it?
 If you are working on a goal or task, these are a few signs indicating the feeling of "being in your ZPD":

 - You can't do it by yourself.
 You need support.
-- It slightly scares you.
+- It slightly indimidates you, but in an exciting way.
 - It has your full attention.
 - You're not totally sure that you can complete it in time.

-Another way to think of your ZPD is as your ["flow state"][wikipedia-flow]: that state of mind where you are so engaged in the task that the rest of the world seems to fade away.
-It can be a lot of fun, although you will often feel discomfort.
+Your ZPD can be a lot of fun, although you will often feel discomfort.
 Learning is a change process, and we are wired to feel unease with the new and unfamiliar.

 ### Example